 Real Estate Development

-A case studies approach to real estate development integrating urban dynamics, architecture, construction, law, public approvals, finance, marketing and management.
-Prerequisites: FIN 335, 336, and admission to Professional Business Studies.
+A case studies and applied learning approach to real estate development integrating urban dynamics, architecture, construction, law, public approvals, finance, marketing and management.
+Prerequisites: FIN 335, 336; admission to Professional Business Studies or a declared Real Estate Development and Finance minor.

 Internship in Finance